Wasserstein Mirror Gradient Flow as the limit of the Sinkhorn Algorithm: Mirror gradient flows: Euclidean and Wasserstein

 \subsection{Parabolic Monge-Amp\`{e}re and the mirror gradient flow of Kullback-Leibler divergence}

 The parabolic Monge-Amp\`{e}re (PMA) is the following partial differential equation (PDE):

 for some initial function $u_0:\R^d\to\R$.
 The idea is that, as $t\rightarrow \infty$, the LHS of \eqref{eq:pma} should converge to zero, whereby $u_t$ should converge to the solution of the Monge-Amp\`{e}re equation for transporting $e^{-f}$ to $e^{-g}$.
 Although the PMA has been around in the literature, there has been some recent appearances in the context of optimal transport.
 For example, \cite{kim2012parabolic} studied it for general cost functions on closed manifolds, while \cite{kitagawa2012parabolic} studies it for bounded domains.
+On the other hand, \cite{deb2025no} recently used it for generative modeling and variational inference.

 There is a more convenient form for us that we will utilize frequently.
 This needs the well-known change of measure lemma (see \cite[Theorem 1.6.9]{durrettprob}) which we note here for easy reference. \begin{lmm} (Change of measure) Let $e^{-a}$ be a probability density function on $\R^d$ for some function $a:\R^d\rightarrow \R$.
 For a $\diffcont^2$ strictly convex function $\phi:\R^d\rightarrow \R$, let $e^{-b}$ be the pushforward $(\nabla \phi)_{\#} e^{-a}$ Then,